 - Financial Services and Management

 To enroll for the Master's degree, students must hold a four-year bachelor's degree.
 While no specific undergraduate major is required, undergraduates with strong quantitative backgrounds such as mathematics, engineering, computer science, and physics are encouraged to apply.
 Students must have completed *pre-requisite coursework in the following areas:

 - Linear Algebra

-- Programming Language C++ or Java and Spreadsheets
+- Programming Language R, C++, Python or Java

 *For students who might not have completed the pre-requisite coursework for enrollment, the FE faculty can recommend classes that will be counted towards the eligibility requirement.